-- 1. Wash your hands.
+- Wash your hands.
 Refer to the proper handwashing technique on page 41.
 Shake well before opening the container. - 2.
-To help reduce the risk of food-borne illness, fill the feeding bag with enough formula for up to 12 hours of infusion.
-If you are using powdered formula or breast milk, the amount of time the formula can hang is four hours.
-Homemade blenderized tube feeding is generally not compatible with enteral feeding pumps.
-However, it is recommended that the hang time is two hours or less if it is used. - 3.
-Turn the pump on. - 4.
-Insert or "load" the tubing that is attached to the feeding bag into the feeding pump. - 5.
-Remove the clear plastic cover from the end of the tubing attached to the feeding bag. - 6.
+Turn the pump on. - 3.
+Insert or "load" the tubing that is attached to the feeding bag into the feeding pump. - 4.
+Remove the clear plastic cover from the end of the tubing attached to the feeding bag. - 5.
+Hold the tubing tip over a waste container or a clean kitchen sink. - 6.
 Follow the directions to "prime the pump."
 This means to get the formula to flow to the tip of the tubing and remove air from the tubing. - 7.
-Set the prescribed infusion rate (in mL/hour) on the pump. - 8.
+Set the prescribed infusion rate (in mL/hour) on the pump.

+"Rate" is how fast, and "Dose" is how much.
+As an example, a feed rate might be 60ml per hour with total dose of 1000ml per day. - 8.
 If needed, program your pump with the prescribed dose or volume to be delivered (VTBD).
 Remember that a "dose" is different than your feeding rate. - 9.
 Connect the tip of the tubing into the feeding tube port. - 10.
 Select "Run" to begin infusing the formula. - 11.
 When feeding is complete, turn the pump off. - 12.
 Flush the feeding tube with the desired amount of water. - 13.
 If needed, rinse out the feeding bag with lukewarm water between feedings.
-Throw away the feeding bag after 24 hours of use.
+Throw away the feeding bag after 24 hours of use

-Watch Coram's instructional video on pump-assisted feeding at coramhc.com/patients/resource-center.
+Watch the Coram instructional video on pump-assisted feeding at coramhc.com